Petroleum paraffin finds its way from refinery to candles, crayons, chewing gum…and an unusual candy.

 When Ralphie Parker and his 4th-grade classmates dejectedly hand over their Wax Fangs to Mrs. Shields in “A Christmas Story,” a generation might be reminded of what a penny used to buy at the local Woolworth’s store.
 But there is far more to these paraffin playthings than a penny’s worth of fun.

 It’s hard to recall a time when there were no Wax Lips, Wax Moustaches, or Wax Fangs for kids to smuggle into classrooms.
 Many grownups may remember the peculiar disintegrating flavor of Wax Lips from bygone Halloweens and birthday parties, but few know where these enduring icons of American culture actually started.
 The answer, oddly enough, can be found by way of the oil patch.

 The August 1859 birth of the U.S. oil industry brought kerosene to illuminate America, an early and popular petroleum product.
 “This flood of American petroleum poured in upon us by millions of gallons, and giving light at a fifth of the cost of the cheapest candle,” wrote British chandler James Wilson in 1879.
 Kerosene lanterns soon replaced candles for illumination and the much-reduced candle business turned from tallow to a versatile byproduct of petroleum distillation – paraffin.

 Meanwhile, paraffin quickly found its way from refinery to marketplace in candles, sealing waxes – and even chewing gums.
-By 1900, ninety percent of all candles used paraffin as the new century brought a host of novel uses.
+Ninety percent of all candles by 1900 used paraffin as the new century brought a host of novel uses.
 Thomas Edison’s popular new phonographs also needed paraffin for their wax cylinders.

 Crayons were introduced by the Binney & Smith Company in 1903 and were instantly successful.
-Alice Binney provided the historic name by combining the French word for chalk, craie with an English adjective meaning oily, oleaginous – “Crayola.”
-Read more in Carbon Black and Oilfield Crayons.
+Alice Binney came up with the name by combining the French word for chalk, craie, with an English adjective meaning oily, oleaginous: Crayola (see Carbon Black and Oilfield Crayons).

 An inspired Buffalo, New York, confectioner soon used fully refined, food-grade paraffin and a sense of humor to find a niche in America’s imagination.